nodejs/node/doc/api/fs.md

 Providing `filename` argument in the callback is only supported on Linux, macOS, Windows, and AIX.
 Even on supported platforms, `filename` is not always guaranteed to be provided.
-Therefore, don't assume that `filename` argument is always provided in the callback, and have some fallback logic if it is null.
+Therefore, don't assume that `filename` argument is always provided in the callback, and have some fallback logic if it is `null`.

 ```js
 fs.watch('somedir', (eventType, filename) => {